Why Are More Men Dying From Skin Cancer Than Women?

 In addition, you can wear protective eyewear (such as UV-rated sunglasses), wide-brimmed hats, and long-sleeved shirts and pants.

-To take it a step further, you can even purchase clothing that's tested for UV protection, such as the ones from BloqUV.
+To take it a step further, you can even wear protective clothing, such as the ones from BloqUV.
 Our garments use BloqTek, which is a fabric that has a minimum of SPF 50.
+Our fabric protects you from harmful UVA and UVB rays.

 If possible, you can also schedule your activities for hours where the sun isn't as harsh.